Install server

 Updating the {tm} server

 The {tm} server is very simple and needs updating rarely.
-In the event that you need to update it, do:
+In case you need to update it, do:

 systemctl restart ticrypt-mailbox